 Gillian King is a painter and art educator from Winnipeg, Manitoba and recent MFA Graduate from the University of Ottawa (2016).
-King is the winner of the RBC Emerging Artist Award 2017 as well as the recipient of the 2017 Nancy Petry Award which funds her to live and work in Europe from late 2017 into early 2018.
+She is the winner of the RBC Emerging Artist Award 2017 as well as the recipient of the 2017 Nancy Petry Award.

-More recently, she exhibited 'Megacaldera', a solo show at the University of Marinette Wisconsin (Mar 8 - April 7, 2017) and participated in the group show entitled 'Peau' at La Maison des Artistes (Winnipeg, Mb / April 27 - May 27, 2017).
+More recently, she exhibited 'Megacaldera', a solo show at the University of Marinette Wisconsin (March, 2017), participated in the group show entitled 'Peau' at La Maison des Artistes (Winnipeg, Mb / April, 2017), and for the second consecutive year, her work was included in 'Longevity', the City of Ottawa Annual Acquisitions exhibition at Karsh-Masson Gallery (October, 2017).
 In 2017 she was chosen as the Ontario representative in the Robert McLaughlin Gallery's 50th Anniversary Exhibition, 'Ab NEXT' (Oshawa, On / April 29 - Sept 3, 2017) featuring five emerging abstract painters from across Canada.

 King looks forward to exhibiting 'Ghosts' a solo exhibition with PDA Projects (Ottawa, On) in spring 2018.